 - Create a brand value and communicate with your consumer or buyer to get feedback and improve the quality.

-Communicating means speaking well to others, connecting with others, and being OK, having the tough conversations that put you forward.
+Communicating means speaking well to others, connecting with others, being OK, and having the tough conversations that put you forward.

-Most good investors are investing in undervalued assets, and most of the time, when these assets are undervalued is after an extensive market crash.
+Most good investors are investing in undervalued assets, and most of the time, these assets are undervalued after an extensive market crash.
 The 2008 financial crisis is a great example of how you can invest in undervalued assets.
 Since then, the market has gained around one under 18 percent.
 Not a bad investment.